4GeeksAcademy/blog/blog/is-python-hard-to-learn.us.md

 ---

-## Why are People Interested in Learning Python?
+## Why are People Interested in Learning Python🐍?

 Python’s popularity among coding novices is well-deserved for a variety of reasons: